nuta/resea/INTERNALS.md

 System calls
 ------------
-Similar to *"Everything is a file"* philosophy in Unix, Resea has aphilosophy:
+Similar to *"Everything is a file"* philosophy in Unix, Resea has a philosophy:
 *"Everything is a message passing"*.
-Wants to read a file?
+Want to read a file?
 Send a message to the file system server!
-Wants to spawn a new thread?
-Send a messageto the kernel server!
+Want to spawn a new thread?
+Send a message to the kernel server!

 All system calls are only essential ones for message passing: